sai-krishna-k/my-contact-management-system/README.md

 ****Create a Database and a Table****

-Create a database with this name: "contact_management" ☛create database contact_management;
+Create a database with this name: "contact_management_system" ☛create database contact_management_system;

-Create a table "contact_register_system" under the "contact_management" database.
+Create a table "contact_register_system" under the "contact_management_system" database.
 ☛CREATE TABLE contact_register_system (
   first_name VARCHAR(255) NOT NULL,
   last_name VARCHAR(255) NOT NULL,